YenLing-Allison/RFM_Model_and_Airline_Customer_Segmentation/README.md

 **Key Question**:
 a) Paint a picture of different customer segmentations
 b) Which ways offer the Airlines the most insights?
 And, how could the insights be used?

 ![Key question](https://github.com/YenLing-Allison/RFM_model_and_Airline_customer_segmentation/assets/144725779/b637baa1-b3ca-46a3-aa44-c11d9f3cff16)

 # Solution Map
+The solution map is a path toward solving problem.
+First step is to identify and merge the dataset, data pre-processing, data modeling, and then find the key insights and give valueable marketing recommendations.

 ![Solution Map](https://github.com/YenLing-Allison/RFM_model_and_Airline_customer_segmentation/assets/144725779/06257cb3-095e-4ea3-b51c-cb2f7f227626)

 # Exploratory Analysis